Relaxation breakdown and resonant tunneling in ultrastrong-coupling cavity QED: Introduction

 \section{Introduction}

 Relaxation from a metastable state toward equilibrium is a central problem in many branches of physics, such as chemical reactions, radiaoactive decay and electronic transport, to name a few \cite{landau2013statistical}.
 The energy barrier separating a local minimum from the stable equilibrium, i.e. the activation barrier of chemical reactions \cite{Piskulich_2019_activation_energy_ACS}, can be overcome by thermal fluctuations, for which, after an initial absorption of energy from the bath, the system is kicked out the metastable state, rolling down to its absolute equilibrium state and releasing the energy excess.

-In quantum physics similar processes can happen driven only by quantum fluctuations.
 When the temperature is too small to kick the system over the metastable energy barrier, relaxation is then dominated by the \emph{tunnel effect} (or quantum tunneling), which is one of the first surprising consequences of the quantum theory \cite{Merzbacher2002_History_Quantum_Tunneling_doi:10.1063/1.1510281}.

 Following the hand-wavy intuition that quantum fluctuations replace thermal ones in kicking the system out of the metastability, one might speculate that including in these systems a supplemental quantum reservoir could sensibly alter the tunneling dynamics.
 The work of Leggett et al. on tunneling-systems coupled to an environment \cite{Leggett_PhysRevLett.46.211, Leggett_RevModPhys.59.1} has shown that this is actually the case, and tunneling can be sensibly changed as a function of the environment parameters.
 Since for most systems the natural environment is provided by the electromagnetic radiation, here quantum tunneling is crossing its path with another fundamental concept of quantum physics: the non empty vacuum of quantum electrodynamics (QED) \cite{milonni1994quantum}, rising the question: can vacuum fluctuations of the electromagnetic field affect tunneling and relaxation in material systems?